soschlegel/abap.livecoding/README.md

 ### Create Behavior Definition

 Now, we need to make our BO "intelligent".
-First Step for this, is creating a Behavior Definition - again with some wizard support via right click on the DDLS and select **New Behavior Definition**.
-For sure we'll use **Implementation Type: Managed** because we don't want loose time with implementing all the coding by ourself.
+To do this, we create a Behavior Definition - again with some wizard support via right click on the DDLS and selecting **New Behavior Definition**.
+For sure we'll use **Implementation Type: Managed** because we don't want to loose time with implementing all the coding by ourself.

 ![BD Wizard](images/BD_00.png)